-- Signed admission confirmation and non-refundable \$100 tuition deposit. - Signed criminal background disclosure form and \$40 background check fee. - Immunization records indicating current and complete compliance with NC Administrative Code (19A-0401) as amended in 1994. - Completion of a health assessment and baseline drug screen (Pre-Nursing Program students are exempt from this requirement). - Proof of graduation from high school (or college for Medical Technology Program applicants). - Verification of eligibility for clinical placement within a Carolinas HealthCare System facility.
+- Signed admission confirmation and non-refundable \$200 deposit. - Signed release to authorize criminal background check. - Immunization records indicating current and complete compliance with NC Administrative Code (19A-0401) as amended in 1994. - Completion of a health assessment and baseline drug screen (Pre-Nursing Program students are exempt from this requirement). - Proof of graduation from high school (or college for Medical Laboratory Science and Radiation Therapy applicants). - Verification of eligibility for clinical placement within a Carolinas HealthCare System facility.